slamdata/purescript-markdown/README.md

 ### Tests

-_TODO_: The tests use [purescript-strongcheck](http://github.com/purescript-contrib/purescript-strongcheck) to verify that an arbitrary `SlamDown` document can be rendered as a `String` and then parsed to a `SlamDown` equal to the original.
+The tests use [purescript-strongcheck](http://github.com/purescript-contrib/purescript-strongcheck) to verify that an arbitrary `SlamDown` document can be rendered as a `String` and then parsed to a `SlamDown` equal to the original.

 ## Features